Wakefield: Early history

 Before 1066 the manor of Wakefield belonged to Edward the Confessor and it passed to William the Conqueror after the Battle of Hastings.
 After the Conquest Wakefield was a victim of the Harrying of the North in 1069 when William the Conqueror took revenge on the local population for resistance to Norman rule.
 The settlement was recorded as Wachfeld in the Domesday Book of 1086, and covered a much greater area than present day Wakefield, much of which was described as "waste".
 The manor was granted by the Crown to William de Warenne, 1st Earl of Surrey whose descendants, the Earls Warenne, inherited it after his death in 1088.
 The construction of Sandal Castle began early in the 12th century.
 A second castle, Wakefield Castle, was built at Lawe Hill on the north side of the Calder but was abandoned.
 Wakefield and its environs formed the caput of an extensive baronial holding by the Warennes that extended to Cheshire and Lancashire.
 The Warennes, and their feudal sublords, held the area until the 14th century, when it passed to their heirs.

 Norman tenants holding land in the region included the Lyvet family at Lupset.

 The Domesday Book recorded two churches, one in Wakefield and one in Sandal Magna.
 The Saxon church in Wakefield was rebuilt in about 1100 in stone in the Norman style and was continually enlarged until 1315 when the central tower collapsed.
 By 1420 the church was again rebuilt and was extended between 1458 and 1475.

 In 1203 William de Warenne, 5th Earl of Surrey received a grant for a market in the town.
-In 1204 King John granted the rights for a fair at the feast of All Saints, 1 November, and in 1258 Henry III granted the right for fair on the feast of Saint John the Baptist, 24 June.
+In 1204 King John granted the rights for a fair at the feast of All Saints, 1 November, and in 1258 Henry III granted the right for a fair on the feast of Saint John the Baptist, 24 June.
 The market was close to the Bull Ring and the church.
-The townsfolk of Wakefield amused themselves in games and sports, the chief sport in the 14th century was archery and the butts in Wakefield were at the Ings, near the river.
+The townsfolk of Wakefield amused themselves in games and sports: the chief sport in the 14th century was archery, and the butts in Wakefield were at the Ings, near the river.
 Wakefield was dubbed the "Merrie City" in the Middle Ages.